funilrys/PyFunceble/docs/code.rst

 Problematic
 ^^^^^^^^^^^

-How can we print information on screen and on file in a table format ?
+How can we print information on the screen and on file in a table format?

 Documentation
 ^^^^^^^^^^^^^